By Edy Werder — IT Consultant & Tech Blogger

 Optional Passphrase:

-• After generating the key, I save the private key securely.
-Please don’t use the “Save public key” button” to save the public key.
-Unfortunately it will save the public key in a format Synology cannot read.
-Use instead the “public key” and copy/paste it to Notepad.
+- After generating the key, I save the private key file and store it in a secure store.
+Please don’t use the “Save public key” button to save the public key.
+Unfortunately, it will save the public key file in a format Synology cannot read.
+Instead, use the “public key” field and copy/paste the authorized_keys content to Notepad.

 Ensure that the public key in the authorized_keys file is on a single line with no breaks.
 Sometimes, copying and pasting can insert line breaks that invalidate the key.